The $\rho$ parameter and the CDF W-mass anomaly: observations on the role of scalar triplets: Gauge Bosons mass

 \section{Gauge Bosons mass}

 The new result can be explained in two ways.
-One can enhance the mass of W boson by including loop effects as suggested \cite{ref11} \cite{ref12}.
-Another way of looking at is to accept that the scalar vev differs by a small amount from what is indicated by earlier measurements, in such a way that it remains consistent with the mass of the Z boson as measured at LEP\cite{ref2}.
+One can enhance the mass of W boson by including loop effects as suggested \cite{ref10}\cite{ref26,ref27}.
+Another way of looking at is to accept that the scalar vev differs by a small amount\cite{ref28} from what is indicated by earlier measurements, in such a way that it remains consistent with the mass of the Z boson as measured at LEP\cite{ref24}.
 We go by the latter approach, demanding consistency with independently measured quantities like the mass of the Z boson and the $\rho$-parameter.

-In a general model consisting of more than one Higgs-like multiplets, the masses of the W and Z bosons are given by\cite{ref5},
+In a general model consisting of more than one Higgs-like multiplets, the masses of the W and Z bosons are given by\cite{ref29},

 $c_i = 1/2$ for $Y = 0$ multiplet and $c_i = 1$ for $Y \ne 0$ multiplet. $T_i$ and $Y_i$ is the isospin and hypercharge of the $i^{th}$ higgs multiplet. $V_W$ and $V_Z$ denotes the contribution of Higgs vev to the mass of the W and Z boson respectively.
-In general case the $\rho$ parameter is given by\cite{ref5},
+Note that the added contribution from a triplet serves to enhance both $M_W$ and $M_Z$, But the value of the $\rho$-parameter is reduced in the process, as can be seen below.